 - Buyers choose either almost finished properties or enter at an early stage to get a lower price.

 - Limited supply in the coastal zone.
-Fewer vacant plots every year.
+The number of available development sites is falling.

 - Rising construction costs over the past 3 years.
-Materials and labor have gone up in price.
+Materials and labour have become more expensive.

 Previously, ready apartments were more often bought for quick rentals.
 Now, investors enter projects before completion to profit from price growth.

-- Property value grows as the complex nears completion.
+- The property may gain value as the development nears completion.

 The risk is higher, but the margin is potentially larger.
 Therefore, the builder's reputation plays an increasingly important role.